Top 4 Myths About Fabric Softeners

 Wool is naturally a hefty material.
 The heftiness of wool is what gives it it’s famous lightness and fluffiness underneath the coarse exterior.
 But, when you coated with conditioner, the wool flattens and you’ll lose texture and warmth.

-Let’s not forget mold, which yes it technically fuzzy and soft.
 Mold in your machine may be causing your linens to retain a smell after the wash, but compensating with fabric softener won’t help matters.
-Using too much detergent and—yes—fabric softener can actually cause buildup in your machine and leave behind a residue that can result in mold, thereby causing a problem you may feel compelled to fix with even more laundry detergent and scented fabric softener.
+Using too much detergent and fabric softener can actually cause buildup in your machine and leave behind a residue that can result in mold.

 Myth #2: Liquid Fabric Softeners are More Environmentally Friendly